Localization in quiver moduli spaces: Localization in quiver moduli spaces

 In what follows, we always consider paths up to this equivalence.
-The set of words in $Q$ is generated by the arrows and their formal inverses, i.e. for a word $w$ we have $w=\alpha_1\ldots\alpha_n$ where $\alpha_i\in Q_1^{-1}$.
+The set of words in $Q$ is generated by the arrows and their formal inverses, i.e. for a word $w$ we have $w=\alpha_1\ldots\alpha_n$ where $\alpha_i\in \mathfrak{Q}_1$.
 Denote the set of words of $Q$ by $W(Q)$.
+Note the difference between paths and words, i.e. a word may consist of any concatenation of arrows and their formal inverse whence two paths can only be concatenated if the head of one of the paths coincides with the tail of the other one.
 The universal covering quiver $\tilde{Q}$ of $Q$ is given by the vertex set

 and the arrow set